veikman/dmote-topography/README.md

-# DMOTE wrist rest topology generator
+# DMOTE wrist rest topography generator

-This is a CLI script which will output a three-dimensional topology in the simple format expected by the `surface()` function in [OpenSCAD](http://www.openscad.org/).
+This is a CLI script which will output a three-dimensional topography in the simple format expected by the `surface()` function in [OpenSCAD](http://www.openscad.org/).

 It is intended to be used with the DMOTE keyboard project, specifically in generating the surface of a wrist rest to be cast in a soft material.

-Because a wrist rest should have fairly smooth organic curves, the topology is based on a [bivariate normal distribution function](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) multiplied by a logarithmic mound shape.
+Because a wrist rest should have fairly smooth organic curves, the topography is based on a [bivariate normal distribution function](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) multiplied by a logarithmic mound shape.